[Back

 on time, or you could lose in the end.

-is not a lot, and you need to get your hands on the correct
+is not a lot of time so you need to get your hands on the correct

 found out that the owner of the project had